Skip to main content

 Total length: is the maximum length of the fish, from the tip of the snout to the tip of the tail.
 The best way to obtain this length is to push the fish’s snout up against a vertical surface with the mouth closed and the fish laying along or on top of a tape measure.

-Measure to the tip of the tail or pinch the tail fin closed to determine the total length.
+Measure to the tip of the tail to determine the total length.
 Do NOT use a flexible tape measure along the curve of the fish.
 When measuring black sea bass, do NOT include the tendril on the caudal fin.

 The Correct Way to Determine Total Length Measurement